 What does the current data show us.
-That’s the problem, there is potentially is no current concrete figures on women with disabilities accessing maternity care, birth outcomes, pregnancy complications and whether adequate infrastructures are in place for best birth outcomes and minimise removal rates.
+That’s the problem, there is no current concrete figures on women with disabilities accessing maternity care, birth outcomes, pregnancy complications and whether adequate infrastructures are in place for best birth outcomes and minimise removal rates.
 Removal rates are sketchy and studies on this matter insufficient in relevance to today’s current population.

 Two studies below, one done in 2000 by Australian Institute of Primary Care, Centre for Development and Innovation for Health, Parent’s with a Disability The New South Wales Courts, and secondly by American National Council For Disability, 2012 Rocking The Cradle Report state high incidence of removal rates of children born to parents with an Intellectual disability of upto 40-80%